Lilian09j/Symmetrical_Laboratory_Power_Supply/README.md

 The Power Supply bloc provide fixed outputs at 12v, -12v and 5v as well as GND plots.
 Furthermore, a DC-DC Buck step down converter is giving an other output this time variable on with tension can be settle and current limitation adjusted
+Binding posts (fiches babanes femelles) are present on the front of the laboratory power supply

+Power Supply AT with a 24 pins connector

 Colors of the wires